fuafa/not-a-hub/src/posts/Subtyping.md

 ```ts
 type R = {x: numebr, y: string, z: boolean}
 ```
 Since the extra property `z` will not be accessed in the function body, any number of extra properties are considered no harm, so we say type `R` is a more specialized the type `T`, and `R` is a subtype of `T`, notating as `R <: T`, any term expected a type `T` can be substituted by a type `R` with safe.
-TypeScript handles most of the situations like this, but not for situation like passing object literal directly, it will be treated specially and undergo `excess property checking` which would think extra properties are bugs (when mix with optional type, TypeScript pretend its typo as they describes in document).
+TypeScript handles most of the situations like this, but not for situation like passing object literal directly, it will be treated specially and undergo `excess property checking` which would think extra properties are bugs (when mix with optional type, TypeScript pretends it's a typo as they describes in document).
 TypeScript suggests two work arounds for this:
 ```ts
 foo({x: 1, y: '', z: true}) // error due to excess property check
 // 1.
 Use string index signature to indicate there may be extra properties